5 Amazing U.S. Cities for Digital Nomads

 Known for its bold architecture, its collection of renowned museums, and for being one of the cities where blues music first found footing in the early 20th century, Chicago—or the Windy City—is also famous for being a cultural melting pot.
 Over the years, the city has developed into a formidable economic hub as well.
 In fact, coworking space provider Industrious highlights how Chicago is home to 200,000 businesses—and a highly competitive landscape in which both small and large companies are grabbing every opportunity to gain an edge over their competition.
 As a result, many of these businesses are turning to coworking spaces and remote working options to meet rapidly shifting industry requirements.

-In a 28-city staffing survey cited by Yahoo Finance, Chicago was identified as one of the top cities in terms of the amount of companies that already provide remote arrangements for employees.
+In a 28-city staffing survey cited by Yahoo Finance, Chicago was identified as one of the top cities in terms of the number of companies that already provide remote arrangements for employees.
 Many large companies in the Windy City know the value of remote workers, and will not hesitate to hire digital nomads who flock to the city for opportunities—provided they have the necessary skills to excel at popular remote jobs.

 In the survey we cited above, Chicago is joined in the top rankings by the coastal city of San Diego.
 Apart from being home to many companies that already support remote working culture, the city is also home to a growing collection of locally-owned coworking spaces.
 And did we mention the weather is always amazing?
 A definite plus for any digital nomad.